Scraylex/ubicomp-solid/README.md

 [WebID: https://solid.interactions.ics.unisg.ch/lukas-ubicomp/profile/card#me](https://solid.interactions.ics.unisg.ch/lukas-ubicomp/profile/card#me)

+Images can be looked at more closely in the Github

 ## Task 4

 In Solid, data access is managed using Access Control Lists (ACLs) to regulate permissions and define rules.
 The rules regulate who and which actions can be performed by a specific person on a specific resources within a Solid Pods.
 Solid Pods are personal online data stores thus always owned by a certain non-information entity.
 The solid pod acts as the entry point for the information resource of this non-information entity.